andymac1091/CASA0005book/docs/03-prac3.md

 names(worldclimtemp) <- month
 ```

-Now we could also use the following to access just the January raster layer
+8. Now to get data for just Janruary use the our new layer name

 ```r